-We’ve shared tips for how to boost employee engagement, but just as important as how you engage staff is the way in which your communications are received.
+Knowing how to boost employee engagement is an excellent first step.
+But just as important as how you engage staff is how your communications are received.

-Before investing in a solution, be sure to learn how your employees want to receive company news, announcements and other information and the different offerings available to you.
+Before you invest in a communications platform for frontline engagement, take the time to learn how your employees want to receive company news, announcements, personal messages, and other company-wide communication.

-App-based solutions also exclude employees who don't have a smartphone from participating.
-According to Pew research, 19% of the phones used by adults who earn less than $30,000 per year are basic phones, not smartphones.
+Another thing to consider with an app-based solution is that it can exclude employees who don't have a smartphone.
+According to a Pew study, 19% of the phones used by adults who earn less than $30,000 per year are basic phones, not smartphones.